UCL-CloudLabs/user-portal/README.md

 sudo a2ensite default-ssl
 sudo service apache2 restart
 ```

+Set up secrets:
+Copy the file `src/cloudlabs/secrets.example.py` as `src/cloudlabs/secrets.py` and fill in suitable values.
+There is an sample filled-in file in the private CloudLabs repository.
+In particular,
+choose the appropriate DNS IP, key name and key according to whether you want to
+access the production or development server (note that access to the DNS servers
+is restricted to particular source IPs, so this will have to be arranged if you
+are setting up a completely new machine).

 Set up Shibboleth:
 (the instructions here are for the staging server; for production, replace